andrewbaxter/openfdap/readme.md

 - `openfdap` - a simple reference implementation of an FDAP server

 - `fdap` - a Rust library for accessing an FDAP server

+# Standard ontology

+- `"user"` - record, each key corresponds to a user ID

+  - `USER_ID`

+    - `"name"` - The user's name in its canonical representation